 \subsection{Ethical Safeguards}

 To ensure our experimental websites do not adversely impact existing web content, we consider several safeguards to mitigate ethical risks from multiple perspectives.

 First, we conduct searches across different mainstream search engines using our designated website keywords (``V50TAIS'' and ``HSFAISZ'') prior to website creation.
 This verification process confirms that these keywords did not correspond to any real-world individuals or organizations, thereby preventing potential conflicts or misrepresentation.
-Second, we display a obvious marker across all experimental webpages, specifically an image containing the text: \textit{``Warning!
+Second, we display an obvious marker across all experimental webpages, specifically an image containing the text: \textit{``Warning!
 This is a demonstration website intended for testing purposes only.''}.
 This design aims to prevent potential misinterpretation.
-Third, all content presented on our experimental websites was entirely fictional.
-We deliberately avoided implementing any backend API interfaces (although the websites claimed to offer them).
-Additionally, all visual content was either AI-generated or custom-designed, eliminating any potential commercial or copyright infringement issues.

-Our case studies aim to investigate the current vulnerabilities of AIPSEs by accurately assessing their risk levels and characteristics in real-world scenarios.
-Additionally, the ethical safeguards we implemented are designed to prevent any potential ethical issues.
+Third, all content presented on our experimental websites is entirely fictional.
+We deliberately avoid implementing any backend API interfaces (although the websites claimed to offer them).
+Additionally, all visual content is either AI-generated or custom-designed, eliminating any potential commercial or copyright infringement issues.
+Our case studies aim to investigate the current vulnerabilities of AIPSEs by accurately assessing their risk type and characteristics in real-world scenarios.
+Additionally, the ethical safeguards we implement are designed to prevent any potential ethical issues.